-- If you have not cancelled within this time frame, it will be considered a missed appointment.
+- If you have not canceled within this time frame, it will be considered a missed appointment.

-- If you miss more than two scheduled appointments, you will no longer be able to make KU Writing Center appointments online.
+- If you miss more than two scheduled appointments, you will no longer be permitted to make KU Writing Center appointments online.

 Some students think they must take completed papers to their Writing Center appointments.
-Here's the good news: We work with writers (and writing) at any stage of completion or incompletion.
+Here's the good news: We work with writers (and writing) at any stage of completeness (or incompleteness).
 Even if you're "not ready" to see a consultant, keep your appointment.
-You'll be surprised at how much you can accomplish.
+You'll be surprised at how much you can accomplish!